 Last month, a $2 trillion aid package that was rolled out included unemployment benefits for individuals who wouldn’t otherwise qualify for coverage.
-This includes adding a weekly benefit of $600 to every unemployment check through July for independent contractors and gig-economy drivers.
+This includes adding a weekly benefit of $600 to every unemployment check through July of 2020 for independent contractors and gig-economy drivers.

 Some states haven’t yet updated their systems to process these claims.
 Consequently, your application may have inadvertently been denied.
 But why is it such an issue?
 The systems aren’t designed to process applications for non-traditional unemployment benefits, and updates are needed to ensure the claims are correctly routed, processed and the correct amount of benefits are distributed.

 Call the unemployment assistance hotline in your state or check the website for additional guidance regarding Pandemic Unemployment Assistance (PUA).
 You may be told to reapply to receive the benefits you’re entitled to.

 Be mindful that some states haven’t yet set up their PUA programs, and you will have to wait to apply for benefits.
 The good news is you will be eligible for retroactive pay, despite the delays, as it was written into the federal law.